Metaform/mvd/registration-service/registration_service.md

 ![list-participants](list-participants.png)

 1. The EDC for Company1 determines the Self-description document endpoint from the Dataspace DID Document.
-2. The EDC for Company1 determines the Dataspace Registry endpoint from the Self-description document.
+2. The EDC for Company1 determines the Dataspace Registry endpoint from the Self Description document.
 3. The EDC for Company1 issues a request to the Dataspace Registry, to list participants.
 4. The Registry uses the Distributed authorization sub-flow (see above) to authenticate the request...
 5. ... and retrieve credentials from Company1's Identity Hub.
 6. The Registry authorizes the request by applying the Registry access policy on the obtained Verifiable Credentials.
 For example, the caller must be a valid Dataspace Participant.
 7. The Registry obtains the list of Dataspace Participant DID URIs from its storage...
 8. ... and returns it synchronously to the caller (Company1 EDC).
-9. The EDC for Company1 iterates through the list of DID URIs, retrieves the corresponding DIDd documents, and from there, resolves each participant's Self Description document.and retrieves the collection of their IDS endpoints from their DID Documents.
+9. The EDC for Company1 iterates through the list of DID URIs, retrieves the corresponding DID documents, and from it resolves each participant's Self Description document.
+The Self Description document contains all relevant information such as IDS endpoints.

+_Note: Steps 1 - 2 could be cached_